Chancellor's Professor of History, 2021-2024

 I am accepting new students.
 I'd be delighted to work with graduate applicants who are interested in African-American history, the history of American slavery, slavery and the law, the history of women, and women and the law.

 Letters of Recommendation for Undergraduates

 If you are considering asking me to write a letter of recommendation for you, please be mindful of the following.
-I prefer to write letters of support for students who have completed two or more classes with me, one of which must be a seminar or an independent study.
+I only write letters of support for students who have completed two or more classes with me, one of which must be a seminar or an independent study.
 Even for those students who have taken multiple courses with me, I can only write a substantive letter of support if I know you.
 Simply earning an "A" in the class is not enough.
 I have to know something about you, so it is in your best interest to make yourself known to me.
-Visit me during office hours (if you have a valid reason.
-Do not just sign up for weekly appointments for the sole purpose of obtaining a letter), actively participate in class, ask questions in and out of class if you have any.
+Visit me during office hours (Only if you have a valid reason.
+Do not just sign up for weekly appointments for the sole purpose of obtaining a letter), actively participate in class, and ask questions in and out of class if you have any.
 In short, set yourself apart from your classmates.
 If you don't do these things, there isn't much that I can write about beyond your letter grade.
 No school wants a letter saying, "Student Q was in my 200-person class and earned an "A." I think they'd be okay in your graduate program."

 - Intellectual Ability

 - Social Skills